In 1988, Pat Dye gave a whole new meaning to the hurry-up offense.

 SEC Supervisor of Officials Bobby Gaston said that referees could “exercise common sense” by shortening the play of the game when “the losing coach surrenders and the winning coach is agreeable.”

 Ring a bell, Coach Dye?
-Or has, ahem, too much time passed?

 “I don’t know.
 It may have been something like that, I don’t really remember,” Dye told me when I asked about, among other things, Auburn’s hurry-up, hell-it-works offense.
 “But I remember the Kansas game.
 We didn’t want to beat them that bad.”

-Solution: Cram four quarters into just a little over three.
+The mercy killing was perfectly legal, and essentially crammed four quarters into just a little over three.

-According to a Kansas player, “It still seemed like it took forever.”
+According to a Kansas player, “it still seemed like it took forever.”

 * Coke was first sold in Auburn!